-Media Reporting Score: 6

-Mass media, notably morning (radio) and evening programs, offer quality information concerning government decisions.
+Media Reporting Score: 6 Mass media, notably morning (radio) and evening programs, offer quality information concerning government decisions.
 As for print media, the crucial issue is the division between local and national media.
-A few quality daily papers and weekly papers provide in-depth information.
-However, in many instances, the depth and magnitude of information is dependent upon the level of polarization of the government policy.
+A few quality daily papers and weekly papers provide in-depth information but their circulation is weak and on the decline.
+In many instances, the depth and magnitude of information is dependent upon the level of polarization of the government policy.
 Instead, in local newspapers, information is often superficial and inadequate.
 The same division applies to private and public audiovisual channels.
 Some private channels offer only limited, superficial and polemical information.
 On the whole, economic information is rather poor.